MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/perform-in-place-upgrade.md

 After you've collected all of your Windows Server-related information, we recommend that you back up your server operating system, apps, and VMs.
 You must also shut down, quick migrate, or live migrate any VMs currently running on the server.
-You can't have any VMs running during the in-place Feature Update.
+You can't have any VMs running during the Feature Update.

 ## Perform the Feature Update